 Seeing cheetahs in the wild was one of my dreams so we “hunted” for them but could not find them for a long time.
 Finally, our driver received some info about recent cheetahs’ locations by radio and we were off!
 While we were not sure they would still be there when we arrived, (they are the fastest animals on Earth after all!), they were!
 And we saw them hunting!
 Trying to hunt actually.
 They didn’t go further when they understood that the antelopes were too far away and attacking them without being noticed wouldn’t work.

 Again, full of emotions, we came to the lodge, and- I regretted we didn’t arrive earlier – this place was magical!
 It was a tent, but a proper tent that is, in fact, a house with a hot shower, electrical plugs and a couple of rooms!

 They have a beautiful fireplace, but we were too tired to enjoy it

-During the night, we heard lions and buffalos along with many other sounds of the savanna!
+During the night, I listened to lions and buffalos along with many other sounds of the savanna!

 This tented lodge was absolutely charming, everything was well thought out, and it is worth the money in my opinion.